What is a stroke

 Local Practitioners: Cardiologist

-Dr. Dean Johnston, MD, MHSc, FRCPC, Neurologist, discusses How to Prevent a Stroke from Happening to You.
+Dr. Dean Johnston, MD, MHSc, FRCPC, Neurologist, discusses What Medications are Right for Stroke Patients.

 Dr. Ratika Parkash, MD, FRCPC, Cardiologist, discusses how stroke prevention with anticoagulant treatment is important in atrial fibrillation patients.